ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - recommended as the screening test of choice for PAVMs in HHT – sensitivity 94-100%, specificity 80%

-- after administration of an agitated saline solution, it usually takes 3-8 cardiac cycles before the micro-bubbles are visualized in the atrium
+- after administration of agitated saline solution, it usually takes 3-8 cardiac cycles to visualize microbubbles in the atrium

 - in septal shunts, contrast is visible almost immediately

-- grading (significant association between TTCE grade and presence of PAVMs on CT was detected) [Zukotynski, 2007]
+- grading (significant association between TTCE grade and presence of PAVMs on CT was found) [Zukotynski, 2007]

-- grade 1 – minimal left ventricular opacification
+- grade 1 – minimal opacification of the left ventricle

 - grade 2 – moderate opacification